amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 ======================
 ### Introduction

-Now that you have painstakingly read your way through >>LINK<< we can move on to a more exciting bit.
+Now that you have painstakingly read your way through [Chapter 2 - Ruby Basics](chapter02-ruby-basics.html) we can move on to a more exciting bit.
 In this chapter, we will start our first Ruby on Rails project and find our way into the topic step by step.

 We will use Ruby on Rails version 4.2.1.
 Please update to this version in case have installed an older one.